-SHOWMANSHIP AT HALTER
+SHOWMANSHIP AND HALTER

-- Showmanship animals must have been shown in at least one other class that day by that same exhibitor. - Exhibitor is judged on ability to fit, groom, and show an animal at halter.
+- Showmanship animals must have been shown in at least one other class that day by that same exhibitor. - In showmanship an exhibitor is judged on ability to fit, groom, and show an animal at halter.
 The animal is merely a prop to show the ability of the exhibitor.
-Patterns will be posted the day of the show.
+Patterns will be posted the day of the show. - Halter is judged on the conformation of the animal according to breed standards.